 The diagram below provides a high-level view of the Microsoft Azure StorSimple architecture and components.

 The following sections describe each of these components in greater detail and explain how the solution arranges data, allocates storage, and facilitates storage management and data protection.
-The last section provides definitions for some of the important terms and concepts related to StorSimple components and their management.
+The last section provides definitions for some of the important terms and concepts that are related to StorSimple components and their management.

 The Microsoft Azure StorSimple device is an on-premises hybrid storage array that provides primary storage and iSCSI access to data stored on it.
 It manages communication with cloud storage, and helps to ensure the security and confidentiality of all data that is stored on the Microsoft Azure StorSimple solution.

-The StorSimple device includes SSDs and hard disk drives HDDs, as well as support for clustering and automatic failover.
+The StorSimple device includes SSDs and hard disk drives (HDDs), as well as support for clustering and automatic failover.
 It contains a shared processor, shared storage, and two mirrored controllers.
 Each controller provides the following: